lokesh-sid/simple-trading-bot/README.md

 # Simple-trading-bot

 A Spring Boot-based automated trading bot for long positions in cryptocurrency futures markets (e.g., BTC/USDT on Binance Futures) with configurable leverage, trailing stop-loss, and optional sentiment analysis from X posts.
 Uses Redis caching to optimize performance.

-Features
+## Features

+- Agent-based architecture: Each trading bot is an agent, managed by an AgentManager for multi-bot deployments.
-* Executes long positions using technical indicators (RSI, MACD, Bollinger Bands) on daily ("1d") and weekly ("1w") timeframes.
+- Executes long positions using technical indicators (RSI, MACD, Bollinger Bands) on daily ("1d") and weekly ("1w") timeframes.
-* Configurable leverage (default 3x), adjustable via REST API.
+- Configurable leverage (default 3x), adjustable via REST API.
-* Trailing stop-loss (1%) to maximize profits during uptrends.
+- Trailing stop-loss (1%) to maximize profits during uptrends.
-* Optional sentiment analysis from X posts for entry decisions.
+- Optional sentiment analysis from X posts for entry decisions.
-* RESTful APIs for starting, stopping, configuring, and monitoring the bot.
+- RESTful APIs for starting, stopping, configuring, and monitoring the bot.
-* Redis caching with hybrid TTL and event-based invalidation for performance.
+- Redis caching with hybrid TTL and event-based invalidation for performance.
-* Support for Binance Futures, configurable via system property.
+- Support for Binance Futures, configurable via system property.
-* Built with SOLID and Clean Code principles for maintainability.
+- Built with SOLID and Clean Code principles for maintainability.
+- AWS-ready: Dockerfile and ECS task definition provided for cloud deployment.

 ### Prerequisites